 Celibacy can increase the life span or life expectancy of males.
 In 2012, research was done in Korea and published in the journal Current Biology.
-This research was done on 81 Korean eunuchs: boys stop from having sex and avoid them from producing testosterone.
+This research was done on 81 Korean eunuchs: boys stop having sex and avoid them from producing testosterone.
 The study found that the cases tend to live around 15 years longer than other boys of similar age.

-Another explanation of why women live longer than men or have long life expectancy is that women mostly suffer from diseases that are less likely to kill them.
+Another explanation of why women live longer than men or have long life expectancies is that women mostly suffer from diseases that are less likely to kill them.
 Migraines, asthma, arthritis are common in women.

 But these are chronic non-fatal illnesses that possibly lead to poor health conditions.
 However, they are unlikely to lead to early demise and hence women live longer than men.

 On the other hand, men mostly suffer from illnesses that are likely to kill them.
 For instance, most men have more fat that surrounds their internal organs- visceral fat.